LostinTimeandspaceYT/DiceKracken/v1.1/README.md

 ## Future Improvements/ Wishlist
 - Finish skill roll selection menu
-- Ability to update values from the app
+- Ability to update values from the device
+- Allow user to select level of success when making a roll
 - Web API support for users to download their own character sheets

 ## Bill of Materials